 When your family and friends are on the East Coast, it’s hard to leave I understand.
 We’re afraid of change.
 I know I am.
 But, this is not a post to bash the East Coast.
 This is a post to understand what truly makes the East Coast and other uncomfortable climate zones special.

-A friend of mine is thinking about relocating from San Francisco to New York City or Washington DC for a little bit of adventure.
+A friend of mine is thinking about relocating from San Francisco, the best city in America, to New York City or Washington DC for a little work.
 I think she’s a little nuts leaving our California sunshine behind and I’m trying to understand why, and maybe even why not.

 EAST COAST POSITIVES

 1) Richer history.
 Since the Europeans first invaded the East Coast of America, there is a much richer heritage as evidenced by more developed infrastructure and building architecture.
 Museums are more prevalent, and attractions are more interesting.

 2) Closer to Europe.
 It’s easy to get a direct flight to Europe that’s also cheaper and quicker.
 Who doesn’t love to visit the bright lights of Paris, and the bustle of London every once in a while?